Masrt200/WoC2k19/README.md

 [-k] for manually typing the key in case of Caeser/Vigenere... (optional)

+[-l] for specifying max probable key length in case of vigenere cipher... (default value=10)

 Format of text in file specified:: For ciphers texts must be as it to be encrypted